Circuit Design based on Feature Similarity for Quantum Generative Modeling: Discussion

 \section{Discussion}

-In this work, we provided experimental results highlighting the importance of inductive bias in circuit design for generative QML.
-We introduced a heuristic for designing a circuit under restricted resources and applied it to extend a circuit from a pretrained linear ansatz to a more connected problem-informed ansatz.
-Carrying out numerical simulations on both a toy problem, the BAS dataset, and a real-world financial dataset composed of JGB interest rates, we explored the effect of different circuit extensions on the subsequent retraining of the extended circuit.
+In this work, we presented experimental results from training a QCBM with circuits that introduce varying degrees of inductive bias.
+We introduced a heuristic for designing a circuit under limited hardware resources and applied it to extend a circuit from a pretrained linear ansatz to a more connected problem-informed ansatz.
+Carrying out numerical simulations on both a toy problem (the BAS dataset) and a real-world financial dataset composed of JGB interest rates, we explored the effect of different circuit extensions on the subsequent retraining of the extended circuit.

-The numerical simulations show that our heuristic was able to perform better than randomly extended circuits.
-While the test set evaluation of the BAS dataset indicated out-of-sample generalization capabilities, we could not confirm it on the real-world dataset.
-However, by applying our heuristic we could significantly reduce the number of parameters compared to an all-to-all connection.

-Although we provided numerical results for both a toy problem and a real-world dataset, these findings are not enough to fully characterize the extend of which the metric-based method can be used to introduce inductive bias to the circuit.
-Furthermore, being a heuristic, our method suffers from the limitation of not providing an optimal solution.
-This is also due to the fact that in the context of this work, we did not establish a mathematical connection between classical feature similarity, entanglement capacity, and the inductive bias of the circuit.
-While this is the more fundamental open question for future research, we also suggest a path on the experimental side.
-As we only compared several circuits by connectivity, we did not focus on the effect of circuit depth, more specifically repeating the extension layer for each method.